o-ran-sc/doc/docs/index.rst

 Integration and Test (INT)
 --------------------------

-INT G Release Feature Scope:
+INT H Release Feature Scope:

-1) Extend MultiOS support: add Debian as the base OS
-2) Enable the multiple deployment scenarios for Debian based image:
-	AIO-SX, AIO-DX, AIO-DX + workers,  standard, Distributed Cloud
+1) Convert existing RICPLT/RICAPP Robot test cases in it/test repo to be executed with XTesting, which should automate the deployment of RIC platform, onboarding an xApp, and execute test cases all together.
+2) Wind River may contribute XTesting test cases on the o2 repo
-3) Align INF O2 implementation to the latest O2 spec.
+3) Specific to the Asia Pacific Open Lab:
+        Completing E2 setup procedure between OSC Near-RT RIC and OAI gNb.
+        Incorporate E2AP v2 in OAI CU for connection between OAI CU and OSC Near-RT RIC.
+        Verify data exchange between netconf and ves between OAI CU and OSC SMO.
+        Testing C-plane in F1 interface connection between OAI CU and OSC DU.

 Service Management and Orchestration  (SMO)
 -------------------------------------------

-SMO G Release Feature Scope:
+SMO H Release Feature Scope:

-1) The focus for the G release in SMO is interoperability.
-Every sub-project within SMO has at least one item that focuses on interoperating with one other entity outside of SMO.
-For example, On the O1 interface, the focus is on trying to bring-up O-DU using NETCONF and YANG models defined for O-DU.
-	On the O1/VES interface, it is ability to generate network slicing PM events in the O-DU, and the ability to receive them in SMO dashboard, and store them in InfluxdB.
-	On the O2 interface, it will be the ability to instantiate an instance of a Network Function (NF) like the O-DU in the O-Cloud.
-2) Separate from this, each sub-project within SMO has other features/capabilities it will address as part of the G-release.
-For details please refer to the minutes of the SMO meeting here.
+1) Automated API Conformance testing
+2) Alignment with O-RAN O2 DMS ETSI NFV Profile.
+3) Refresh SDNR image to the latest on SMO O1 project.

 AI/ML Framework
 ---------------

-AI/ML Framework G Feature Scope:
+AI/ML Framework H Feature Scope:

-1) Stand alone installation with Kubeflow as a Training host backend and Kserve as a Inference host backend
-2) Initial Training Job Management ( Data extraction / feature management)
-3) Sample ML pipeline and ML xApp : QoE Prediction model using LSTM with data from ricapp/qp
+1) Diversify training data source for Training host Obtaining training data from DME in Non-RT RIC Creating Feature groups with data source and feature information

+2) Kserve adapter
+        Deploy and manage AI models in Near-RT RIC/Non-RT RIC Integrate Inference host with O-Cloud( RICDMS ) and Management Functions of RIC.

+3) Training pipeline Enhancement
+        Provide sample pipelines by default

+4) AIMLFW feature enhancements
+        Options for edit, retrain and delete training jobs